jniedzie/disappTracks/configs/analysis.md

 **Analysis settings**

 ### Which level of cuts to apply:
-cuts_level: 0
+cuts_level: 2

 ### Analysis category ( 2-tracks | 3-layers | 4-layers ):
-analysis_category:  2-tracks
+analysis_category:  4-layers

 scan_MET_binning: 0
 do_MET_binning: 0

 ### Should events after processing be saved on disk:
-save_events:  0
+save_events:  1

+### Do we need additional information stored in the friend trees
+load_friend_tree: 1

 ### turn on/off different backgrounds, signals and data samples
 do_QCD:         0